Digital marketing is changing drastically. And sadly, you aren’t going to like a lot of the changes.

 The first step in doing this is to realize that when someone performs a search for any keyword, they aren’t just “performing a search,” they are looking for a solution to their problem.

-Once you do that, you’ll be able to create the best experience, the best product, or even service that people deserve.
+Once you do the above, you’ll be able to create the best experience, the best product, and/or the best service that people deserve.